aws-samples/building-bots-on-aws/README.md

     ![Failed Lambda](images/lambda-failed.png)

-1. Within 5 minutes, you will receive a CloudWatch Alarm notification in the Slack channel where you configured AWS Chatbot.
+1. Within a couple of minutes, you will receive a CloudWatch Alarm notification in the Slack channel where you configured AWS Chatbot.

     ![CloudWatch Alarm](images/slack-cloudwatch-alarm.png)